Dominic Smith Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective nine K/9, which ranks 13th in MLB.
+- The Cubs pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.

-- The Cubs' 3.44 team ERA ranks fifth among all league pitching staffs.
+- The Cubs' 3.41 team ERA ranks fourth among all league pitching staffs.

-- The Cubs give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (24 total, 0.8 per game).

-- Stroman makes the start for the Cubs, his seventh of the season.
-He is 2-2 with a 2.29 ERA and 33 strikeouts in 35 1/3 innings pitched.
+- Taillon gets the start for the Cubs, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.

-- The righty's last time out came on Friday against the Miami Marlins, when he went 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- His most recent time out was on Sunday, April 16 against the Los Angeles Dodgers, when the righty threw five scoreless innings while giving up two hits.

+- The 31-year-old has put up an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.